 4 An exhibition of all nations

 We have now arrived at the home of the Great Exhibition.
-The flat grassy area now used for football pitches was where the exhibition building stood.
-Between May and October of 1851 the wonders of industry were displayed on a 26-acre plot on this very site.
+The flat grassy area now used for sports pitches was where the exhibition building stood.
+Between May and October of 1851 the wonders of industry were displayed here on a 26-acre plot.

-The exhibition building was designed by Sir Joseph Paxton, a horticulturist who built glass houses.
+The building was designed by Sir Joseph Paxton, a horticulturist who built glass houses.
 Made from a cast-iron frame and large pieces of glass, it was essentially a giant greenhouse.
-Punchmagazine mockingly dubbed it ‘the Crystal Palace’.
-This name stuck: when the Great Exhibition closed, the building was dismantled and rebuilt on Sydenham Hill in Southeast London.
+Punch magazine mockingly called it ‘the Crystal Palace’.
+This name stuck: when the Great Exhibition closed, the building was dismantled and rebuilt on Sydenham Hill in south east London.
 That area has been known as Crystal Palace ever since.

 ‘The Crystal Palace’ was over 560 metres long and 125 metres wide.
-We can get a feel for the size of it by looking across this flat area of grass.
+We can get a feel for its size by looking across this area of grass.
 Also look at the diagram on the information board.
-It must have been an awe-inspiring sight!
-The writer Charlotte Bronte visited and recorded it as “vast, strange, new and impossible to describe”.
+It must have been an awe-inspiring sight.
+The writer Charlotte Brontë visited and recorded it as “vast, strange, new and impossible to describe”.